Sports Digest: AAU basketball director arrested on domestic assault charge

 BASKETBALL

-The director of the Blue Wave AAU basketball program in Portland was arrested earlier this month by Scarborough police on three charges, including domestic violence.
+The director of the Blue Wave AAU basketball program in Portland was arrested earlier this month by Scarborough police on three charges, including unlawful sexual contact, a Class C felony.

-Robert Pilsbury, 40, was arrested and charged with domestic violence, obstructing the report of a crime and unlawful sexual contact in the early morning hours of April 3, according to Scarborough Detective Sgt.
+Robert Pilsbury, 40, was arrested and charged with domestic violence, obstructing the report of a crime and unlawful sexual conduct in the early morning hours of April 3, according to Scarborough Detective Sgt.
 Rick Rouse.
 The alleged victim was an adult female, he added.
+The domestic violence and obstructing the report of a crime charges are both Class D misdemeanors.

 According to Getchell, Pilsbury was to have no contact with the victim and to not be at her residence except for the one time with police to get property.